Good evening! Have you had dinner, fellas? I hope you’ve had one because tonight I’d like to share some #EngVocab related to food. Stay tuned!

 The foods we ate have many different tastes.
 Here are some common words we can use to describe their taste

-It’s used to describe food with a spicy or salty flavor without being sweet, such as cheddar, lasagne, sandwiches, hamburger, and french fries.
+- Savory.
+Meaning: It’s used to describe food with a spicy or salty flavor without being sweet, such as cheddar, lasagna, sandwiches, hamburger, and french fries.
 Many people misuse salty as savory.
 Actually, salty is usually used as a negative description when food contains too much salt.

 It’s a wrap for tonight.
 Thank you for joining me in this session and….. don’t forget to have dinner, fellas! (just in case nobody told you so :p)

 - #EngVocab: Words to describe specific tastes and flavors

 - #IOTW: Food idioms

 - #EngTalk: Ordering Food and Drink Part 1